• Skip to primary navigation

 Making plans for a DIY corner desk

-That's when I really started to think about how I could transform this space into an organized office.
-I could build a small corner desk with storage.
+That's when I really started to think about how I could transform this space into an organized office by building a small corner desk with storage.

 Most of all, I wanted to make the most of the available desk space.
 I wanted to have an area for writing and planning and enough space for my computer monitor, keyboard, and printer.